istio/istio.io/content/blog/2018/egress-mongo/index.md

     caption="The Ratings service error messages"
     >}}

-In the following sections you will configure egress access to the external MongoDB instance, using different options for egress control in Istio.
+In the following sections you will configure egress access to the external MongoDB service, using different options for egress control in Istio.

 ## Egress control for TCP